BergerLab/CAST/README.md

 ============
-c_cablast depends on three libraries: `opt`, `ds` and `pthread`. `pthread` should be installed via your system's package manager. `opt` and `ds` can be found in Andrew Gallant's [clibs respository](https://github.com/BurntSushi/clibs).
+c_cablast depends on three libraries: `opt`, `ds` and `pthread`. `pthread` should be installed via your system's package manager. `opt` and `ds` can be found in Andrew Gallant's [clibs respository] (https://github.com/BurntSushi/clibs), which is included in the clibs directory in src.

 Briefly, the following commands should get c_cablast into a working state: